kanidm/kanidm/book/src/integrations/oauth2.md

 ### Configure the Client/Resource Server

-On your client, you should configure the client ID as the `oauth2_rs_name` from Kanidm, and the password to be the value shown in `oauth2_rs_basic_secret`.
+On your client, you should configure the client ID as the `name` from Kanidm, and the password to be the value shown in `oauth2_rs_basic_secret`.
 Ensure that the code challenge/verification method is set to S256.